magepages/mpdocs/docs/faq/index.md

 * **Show Email Notification checkbox**:
     * Choose `Yes` so that the checkbox can receive the email when the answer is added and public
-    * Customers need to tick on the new checkbox to allow receving the email
+    * Customers need to tick on the new checkbox to allow receiving the email

 ##### 3.1.2.
 Question Detail Page Config